top of page

 co-chair

 A lifelong resident of San Anselmo, in the 1970’s a horrendous development plan threatened the hilltop above our home.
 I was subsequently appointed by the Town Council to a committee charged with drafting an ordinance to govern hillside development.
 In 1981, I worked with a citizens group to advocate formation of an open space committee for San Anselmo.
 In that year the Council voted to create the Open Space Committee and I was appointed at that time.
-I have served on the committee for 40 years
+I have served on the committee since 1981.

 Kathleen Sanders